 The volunteers enjoyed a BBQ supplied by Cam Family Butcher and were kept refreshed with tea/coffee and soft drinks from the Hummingbird Café.

 We were selected for grant funding by TESCO and the after the community vote in local stores we were awarded a grant of £1,000 towards our Community Day in Highfields Play Area.
 The Community Day was held on Monday 29th May 2017.

 Mayor Neil Grecian; John Kay, Town Clerk, Shani Walker, People Manager at Tesco in Cam and Antony Gruliano, Community Champion of Cam, Tesco at the Bags of Help token collection point at the store in Cam

 The Green Spaces Committee have confirmed two areas for improvement early in 2017.

 The first major improvement at Highfields has now been completed with the refurbished BMX track being recently completed and reopened for use.

 The improvement works included re-grading the areas of "dirt" track and surfacing the corners and bends of the track, which will result in a longer wearing track which will reduce the level of future maintenance required by the Town Council.
 These improvements will significantly improve the quality of the ride for our BMX enthusiasts.

 GOAL POSTS & PITCH IMPROVEMENTS

 Our next area for improvement is the replacement of the rather tired and worn football goal posts and surfaces.
-The existing posts are going to be removed over soon with reseeding and turfing works to commence shortly afterwards.
+The existing posts have been removed and the areas have bee re-seeded.
 We are going to allow the newly repaired areas of the pitch time to recover with new combined football/rugby post being erected in the summer.